pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 x = m[1][2];
 ```

-Not that it is possible to access a part of a matrix with the bracked notatopn but not using the parantheses notaition.
+Note that it is possible to access a part of a matrix with the bracked notaion but not using the parantheses notaition.
 For example, if m is a three dimensional natrix:

 ```C++
 matrix m = {{{1, 2}, {3, 4}}, {{5, 6}, {7, 8}}};